THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 A big, exciting thing for us this year is that we are planning on spending cyclone season in Australia!
 Normally we don’t have too much work to do to visit a country, but since we are staying so long in Australia, we’ve got our work cut out for us.
 A few rainy days in Tonga with cell phone service got the ball rolling on planning our visit.

-We filed online for a 12 month subclass 600 visitor visa to Australia.
-The online application was pretty easy, the hardest question being “In the last five years, has the applicant visited, or lived, outside their country of passport, for more than 3 consecutive months?”
+We filed online for a 1-year subclass 600 visitor visa to Australia.
+The online application was pretty easy.
+The hardest question was “In the last five years, has the applicant visited, or lived, outside their country of passport, for more than 3 consecutive months?”
 That required listing every country we went to and the dates.
-Despite traveling full time for almost 3 years, we’ve been outside of the US for more than 3 months only twice surprisingly, but each of those times included a lot of different countries.
-Which had to be entered individually….from a drop down menu…with dates.
+Despite traveling full time for almost 3 years, we’ve been outside of the US for more than 3 months only twice.
+Each of those times included a lot of different countries.
+Which had to be entered individually….from a drop-down menu…with dates.
+It was slow going.

-We sumbitted the applications on June 29th, and on July 4th, we received the response that we needed to do a medical evaluation and chest x-ray by a Department of Immigration and Border Protection-approved physician.
+We submitted the applications on June 29th.
+On July 4th, we received the response that we needed to do a medical evaluation and chest x-ray by a Department of Immigration and Border Protection-approved physician.
 The closest physician was either Tongatapu, Suva or Lautoka.
-We had 28 days to response via email.
+We had 28 days to respond via email.
 I asked if we could wait until we were in Fiji to do our exams.
 I never got a response…so I waited and waited.
 Finally, I just made an appointment in Suva and uploaded a PDF of the emails with the doctor as “evidence of intent to procure medical appointment”.
-That was the way to do it, because we got a confirmation email shortly after.
+That was the way to do it because we got a confirmation email shortly after.

-So, upon arrival into Savusavu, David and I booked a flight to head to Suva.
+So, upon arrival into Savusavu, David and I booked a flight to Suva.
 The doctor we visited was fantastic (Epworth Clinic).
-The appointments costs $320 FJD each ($160 USD).
+The appointments cost $320 FJD each ($160 USD).
 The doctor told us she would have everything uploaded to the system within 5 days.
-She did call me the next day to ask a follow up question – I had a positive TB test as a kid, and underwent treatment.
-Obviously TB is a big concern, but it was 20+ years ago.
+She did call me the next day to ask a follow-up question about a positive TB test I had as a kid.
+Obviously, TB is a big concern, but it was 20+ years ago.

 No one would take our biometrics, so we went off to the airport concerned we’d have to come back, but sitting in the cafe we received the email – approved!
 We have a one-year visa that we can start anytime between now and August 2018.

-We need to be south of approx 25° S (roughly Brisbane) by December 1st, so we are planning to come into Coff’s Harbour.
-From there, we will cruise down to Sydney for New Year’s Eve.
-We have several friends who were there last year – Red Thread, Balikcil, and Escape Velocity.
-In January we will head north from Sydney, to Horizon Shores Marina, just south of Brisbane, where we will store SH for two months.
+We needed to be south of approx 25° S (roughly Brisbane) by December 1st.
+We entered Australia at Coffs Harbour.
+From there, we cruised down to Sydney for New Year’s Eve.
+We have several friends who were there the previous year – Red Thread, Balikcil, and Escape Velocity.
+In January we headed north from Sydney to The Boat Works, just south of Brisbane, where we stored SH for six weeks.

 It’s so easy to fly around Australia, and most of the cities have decent public transportation.
-I think we will spend about 2 months roaming the country: Melbourne, Hobart, NYE in Sydney Harbour, and Urulu in the outback with the Field of Light art installation.
+We spent 6 weeks in Australia roaming the country: Melbourne, Hobart, NYE in Sydney Harbour, and Urulu in the outback with the Field of Light art installation.

-Once cyclone season is over (April 1st for us), we will start to make our way north, cruising the grounds between Brisbane and Darwin.
+Once cyclone season was over (April 1st for us), we made our way north, cruising the grounds between Brisbane and Cairns.